clij/clij2-docs/reference_captureWebcamImage.md

 It uses the webcam-capture library by Bartosz Firyn.https://github.com/sarxos/webcam-capture

+Availability: Available in Fiji by activating the update sites clij and clij2.
+This function is part of clijx_-0.30.1.21.jar.

 ### Usage in ImageJ macro
 ```
 Ext.CLIJx_captureWebcamImage(Image destination, Number cameraDeviceIndex, Number imageWidth, Number imageHeight);